Manka-Mohamet/solo/README.md

 I want to thank many people who helped me learn compiler and language design knowing or not knowing.

-one of them is ``Robert Nystrom`` who is one of the google engineers who designed and created `dart` language, he also created many languages on his own, one of them is [wren](https://wren.io/) his blog post and book he talked about different parsing techniques.
+one of them is ``Robert Nystrom`` who is one of the google engineers who designed and created `dart` language, he also created many languages on his own,

+One of them is [wren](https://wren.io/)

+His blog post and book he talked about different parsing techniques for generating ASTs and bytecode.

 Thanks again for providing free educational resources.